EUGENE STUDIO /

 *Solo exhibition “EUGENE STUDIO After the rainbow” at the Museum of Contemporary Art Tokyo, 20 Nov 2021–23 Feb 2022.

-Interview / from “EUGENE STUDIO After the rainbow”
+From the interview: “EUGENE STUDIO After the rainbow”

 ...
 The Great East Japan Earthquake on March 11 made us aware of the existence of objects that are invisible but undoubtedly real.
 Around the same time, there was the emergence of an invisible community called SNS.
 As a result, many Japanese people, including myself, needed to expand their imagination in these two areas uncousiously.
 Therefore, I believe the “power of imagination” was unavoidably cultivated and installed in us unconsciously.
 In other words, I believe that the power of imagination was inevitably nurtured and installed in us as a result.
 Of course, they were also educated about nuclear power and radiation from a young age.